At Charlotte Prep, we believe that great work comes from people who are inspired to do their best.

 PROFESSIONAL QUALIFICATIONS REQUIREMENTS

-- A minimum of 3 years of teaching experience in a lower school and independent school is preferred
+- A minimum of 3 years of teaching experience in upper elementary or middle school, in an independent school setting, and/or a valid teaching certificate is preferred

 PERSONAL CHARACTERISTICS